carpentries-incubator/statistical-thinking-public-health/_episodes/02-estimation.md

 ~~~
 {: .output}

+The confidence interval shown above has a lower bound of 161.7898
+and an upper bound of 162.6439.
+In this instance, we have obtained
+a 95% confidence interval that captures the population mean of 162.
+The confidence interval that you obtain may not capture the population mean
+of 162.
+It would then be part of the 5% of 95% confidence intervals
+that do not capture the population mean.

 > ## Exercise
 > A) Given the distribution of systolic blood pressure, with a mean of 112 mmHg
 > and a standard deviation of 10 mmHg, calculate the standard error of a mean